MinchinWeb/minchin.jrnl/docs/reference/plugins.rst

 Development Tips
 ----------------

--  Editable installs (``pip install -e ...``) don't seem to play nice with the namespace layout.
+-  Editable installs (``pip install -e ...``) don't seem to (always?) play nice with the namespace layout.
 If your plugin isn't appearing, try a non-editable install of both *minchin.jrnl* and your plugin.
+If that still doesn't work, try re-creating your virtual environment.
 -  If you run *minchin.jrnl* from the main project root directory (the one that contains *minchin.jrnl*\ 's source code), namespace plugins won't be recognized.
 This is (I suspect) because the Python interpreter will find